 Using its extensive experience in disaster recovery, Iowa Legal Aid developed mobile technology to help disaster survivors better reach legal aid programs after a disaster occurs.
 Iowa Legal Aid partnered with Pro Bono Net to adapt its mobile template for an application that provides disaster-related resources to clients and attorneys.

 Additionally, Iowa Legal Aid created a multi-component toolkit for use by other legal aid organizations across the country.
 The toolkit helps legal aid programs prepare in advance for the legal responses often needed after disasters and provides best practices for responding to a disaster, including how to assist with long-term recovery.

 The project helps legal aid programs cultivate relationships with their statewide disaster recovery community and develops training materials for legal and non-legal disaster responders.

 Award amount: $400,000

-To help better prepare Nebraskans to access free legal services when disaster strikes, Legal Aid of Nebraska will create an interactive web portal and a statewide legal disaster response training program for attorneys and other stakeholders.
+To help better prepare Nebraskans to access free legal services when disaster strikes, Legal Aid of Nebraska created an interactive web portal and a statewide legal disaster response training program for attorneys and other stakeholders.

-Legal Aid of Nebraska will host disaster preparedness workshops throughout the state and work closely with local pro bono attorneys to provide free onsite legal aid to disaster victims in afflicted areas.
-Legal Aid of Nebraska will also leverage its experience with automated forms preparation and online guidance for people without legal representation, forms that can be replicated in other regions.
+Legal Aid of Nebraska hosted disaster preparedness workshops throughout the state and works closely with local pro bono attorneys to provide free onsite legal aid to disaster victims in afflicted areas.
+Legal Aid of Nebraska also leveraged its experience with automated forms preparation and online guidance for people without legal representation, forms that can be replicated in other regions.